mm6/ethereum-code-walkthrough_1/README.md

-## Spring 2020 Developing Blockchain Use Cases - Code Walkthrough
+##  BlockChain Technologies - Code Walkthrough
 ### Carnegie Mellon University

 **Learning Objectives:** This code walkthrough will illustrate one type of attack - a reentrancy attack - that can be launched against an Ethereum smart contract.
 It